 Owe no one anything, except to love one another; for the one who loves another has fulfilled the law.
 The commandments, "You shall not commit adultery; You shall not murder; You shall not steal; You shall not covet;" and any other commandment, are summed up in this word, "Love your neighbour as yourself."
 Love does no wrong to a neighbour; therefore, love is the fulfilling of the law.

-Clearly, Jesus' expression about hating one's father, mother, wife, children, brothers and sisters, cannot be taken literally.
-Earlier in the gospel, Jesus had called his people to love their enemies, to bless those who curse them, to pray for those who treat them badly.
-He embodies that teaching in his own life.
+Clearly, the words about hating one's father, mother, wife, children, brothers and sisters, cannot be taken literally.
+Much better known is Our Lord's calling on people to love their enemies, and to pray for those who treat them badly, ideals that he embodies in his own life.
 He healed the ear of the enemy who had come out to arrest him; he prayed asking God's forgiveness for those who were crucified him.

-Jesus is using deliberately exaggerated language to get across his core insight.
-He is really saying that those who want to follow him will have to love him even more than they love those for whom they would normally have the deepest natural affection.
-As God's representative, as God's Son, Jesus alone is to be loved in the way that God is to be loved, with all our heart, soul, strength and mind.
-Nothing less will do for God or for God's Son.
-Jesus seems to be saying that if we want to be his disciple, we can't be half-hearted about it.
-Our following of the Lord is not a casual affair; it needs to be carefully considered, just as someone who decides to build a tower or to go to war needs to think it through thoroughly beforehand.
+But today's Gospel holds one core insight.
+Jesus insists that those who want to follow him must love him even more than those for whom they have the deepest natural affection.
+As God's representative, God's Mediator with us, only Jesus is to be loved in the way that God is to be loved, with all our heart, soul, strength and mind.
+Nothing less will do for the Son of God who saves us.
+If we want to be his disciple, we can't be half-hearted about it.
+Our following of Jesus is not a casual affair; it needs to be carefully considered, just as someone who decides to build a tower or to go to war needs to thoroughly think it through in advance.